Descent II: Gameplay

 Like its predecessor, Descent II is a six-degrees-of-freedom shoot 'em up game in which the player pilots a fighter spaceship from a first-person perspective in zero gravity.
 It differs from standard first-person shooters in that it allows the player to move freely across three-dimensional planes and rotate on three axes, often termed pitch, yaw, and roll.
 Besides the keyboard, Descent II features a wide range of supported hardware configurations with which to play it, including the Gravis Gamepad and certain brands of joysticks, some of which support force feedback—making it one of the earliest PC games to support force feedback.
 Virtual reality and stereoscopic graphics are also officially supported.

 In the game's single-player mode, the player must complete four levels in each of six differently themed star systems where different types of robots attempt to hinder the player's progress.
 In each level, the player must find and destroy the mine's reactor and then escape the mine through an exit door before the mine self-destructs.
 Every fourth level has a boss robot that takes the place of the reactor.
 Each level is composed of rooms separated by doors, most of which can be opened by shooting or bumping into them.
 Some other doors are colored blue, yellow, or red and require a key of the corresponding color to be opened.
 In addition to brightening passages by shooting flares or turning on a headlight if the latter has been picked up, at least three measures can be used to prevent getting lost in the mines, two of which are using a wireframe automap that documents all explored areas of the mine and dropping markers in certain locations.
 The markers are displayed on the automap.
 Along the way, the player may also find and free a Guide-Bot, a commandable scouting assistant that guides the player to a specified objective or powerup.
 Additionally, many stages have human hostages that award an additional point bonus if they are rescued before completing the level.
+Levels may contain energy stations the player can fly through to recharge their ship's energy banks, as well as generators that spawn more robots.
+Added in Descent II are control panels which when shot triggers one of the following events, such as doors opening, walls being removed, or force fields being deactivated.
+In a few levels, behind some hidden doors are teleporters that warp the player to the current star system's secret level.
+These secret levels are not required to complete the game but contain many power-ups, and can be revisited provided that their reactors have not been destroyed and the teleporters are discovered.
+Players cannot save the game in a secret level, and have to teleport back to a regular level in order to save their game progress.